teamhanko/hanko/backend/README.md

 - `scopes` is a slice combining static values and a conditional template.

 Notes:
+- Custom claims are added at the top level of the session token [payload](#jwt-payload).
 - Claims with the following keys will be ignored because they are currently added to the JWT by default:
-    - sub
+    - `sub`
-    - iat
+    - `iat`
-    - exp
+    - `exp`
-    - aud
+    - `aud`
-    - iss
+    - `iss`
-    - email
+    - `email`
-    - username
+    - `username`
-    - session_id
+    - `session_id`
-- Templates must be valid Go `text/template` syntax.
-Invalid templates are logged and ignored.
+- Templates must conform to valid [Go text/template syntax](https://pkg.go.dev/text/template).
+Invalid templates are logged and excluded from the generated token.
 - Boolean strings ("true" or "false") from templates are automatically converted to actual booleans.
-- Use conditionals (e.g., `{{if .User.Email}}`) to handle optional fields safely.

 For more details on template syntax, see: https://pkg.go.dev/text/template